Enable "JavaScript" and reload this page to see email links. How to Start a Folk Dance Club

 Most states recognize the federal determination.
 Local tax exemptions tend to be more restrictive.
 Inquiries should be directed to the municipal attorney's or clerk's office.

-GRANTS AND FUNDRAISING
+GRANTS AND FUND RAISING

 Whether applying for a grant or requesting a contribution, it is important that the solicitation set forth the following information:

 Grants are generally available from state and local arts agencies for events or projects.
-It is important to submit applications early since budget and grant cycles often run 12 to 18 months ahead of the award.
+It is important to submit applications early, since budget and grant cycles often run 12 to 18 months ahead of the award.

 Corporate and foundation support may be solicited by letter.
 Corporations tend to restrict contributions to organizations in which their employees are involved.